Jump to:

 Definition

-Sporadic inclusion body myositis (s-IBM) and Hereditary inclusion body myositis (h-IBM) are subtypes of idiopathic inflammatory myositis (IIM) first described in 1971 by Yunis and Samaha. s-IBM and h-IBM are distinguished from other inflammatory myopathies clinically by their pattern of weakness, selective muscle wasting and progressive course.
-It is pathologically distinct by a combination of inflammatory and myodegenerative features with multi-protein aggregates in muscle tissue.1 S-IBM is an idiopathic slowly progressive inflammatory myopathy characterized by proximal muscle weakness and atrophy most prominent in wrist and finger flexors in the forearm, as well as the quadriceps, resulting in severe disability. h-IBM has a similar onset and clinical course with the notable exception of relative sparing of quadriceps musculature.
+Sporadic inclusion body myositis (s-IBM) is a subtype of idiopathic inflammatory myositis (IIM) first described in 1971 by Yunis and Samaha. s-IBM and h-IBM are distinguished from other inflammatory myopathies clinically by their pattern of weakness, selective muscle wasting and progressive course.
+It is pathologically distinct by a combination of inflammatory and myodegenerative features with multi-protein aggregates in muscle tissue.1 s-IBM is an idiopathic slowly progressive inflammatory myopathy characterized by muscle weakness and atrophy most prominent in wrist and finger flexors in the forearm, as well as the quadriceps, resulting in severe disability.
+While h-IBM has a similar onset and clinical course, it is a non-inflammatory process and typically spares quadriceps musculature.
+It is associated with mutations in the DES, GNE, MYHC2A, and VCP genes.

 Etiology